atzori/sebd2024/workshop-post-sebd.md

    - buffet lunch (after first night and following)
    - meals also include drinks on tap (natural and sparkling water, non-alcoholic drinks, beer, wine).

+All invoices will be sent by ICT-SUD in the next days.
+For any special requirement regarding the booking, participants should contact Maurizio Atzori (*atzori@unica.it*).
+For special administrative/fiscal needs regarding the invoice, administrative stuff from universities may contact Mrs. Concetta De Paola ([ICT-SUD](https://www.cc-ict-sud.it/)) by email at *concetta.depaola@cc-ict-sud.it*

 <div style="padding-top:50px"></div>